 There are two prerequisites to creating a Splash-Zapier integration:

-We'll consider it a given that you have at least one other system you'll be able to connect with Splash ;)
+We'll consider it a given that you have at least one of the 1000+ apps available to connect with Splash!

 Creating and using a Zapier account is free, but if you're truly looking to adopt Zapier into your Splash organization's workflows, you'll probably need to make an investment in a premium plan, which starts at around $18 month but increases with additional usage.